csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 what it is doing; the second is _scanning_ it, which is a really high-level look over some code, perhaps to find something, perhaps to just give it a once-over to check its general sanity, or just poking around.
-I often feel we put a lot of weight on the former—_reading_ code—and nowhere near enough on the latter—_scanning_ it.
+I often feel we put a lot of weight on the former — _reading_ code — and nowhere near enough on the latter — _scanning_ it.

 What I find the square brackets offer me is a very visual way of absorbing (i.e. scanning) an HTML page.
-The square brackets become _very_ apparent—very noticeable—when giving some code a very high-level read, so I can very easily spot composed patterns without having to get too involved in the code itself.
+The square brackets become _very_ apparent — very noticeable — when giving some code a very high-level read, so I can very easily spot composed patterns without having to get too involved in the code itself.

 ## Vim